 Definition of Meristem culture

 Meristem culture can define as the tissue culture technique which makes the use of apical meristem with 1-3 leaf primordia by which clones of a plant can develop by the vegetative propagation.
+The meristem can culture by isolating from the stem by applying a V-Shape cut.
+In this technique, by the culturing of shoot meristem, adventitious roots can regenerate.
+The size of the shoot tip is 10mm for the generation of the virus-free plant, and for vegetative propagation, the size of the shoot tip does not matter.

 What is Meristem?